Now is the perfect time to start using a personal finance app, so when the calendar flips to January 1, you’ll have a system all in place.

+If you’re struggling with money management issues, here are some tips to improve your financial habits.
 Setapp gives you access to two excellent financial apps, Chronicle and MoneyWiz.
-Chronicle is aimed at helping you remember when bills are due, so you’ll avoid pesky late-payment fees or a dip in your credit rating.
-And MoneyWiz is a complete budgeting solution that can sync your financial data from your bank and help you make and stick to a spending plan.
+Chronicle aims to help you remember when bills are due, so you’ll avoid pesky late-payment fees or a dip in your credit rating.
+And MoneyWiz is a complete budgeting solution that can sync your bank's financial data and help you make and stick to a spending plan.

 If a total financial overhaul seems daunting—well, first of all, don’t worry about it, because I promise it isn’t that bad.
 After all, that’s why you’re using software!
 With Chronicle, you can start with a relatively small step that will make a huge difference in your overall financial health: Paying bills on time.

 With Chronicle helping you manage your bills, you’ll stop paying late fees.
 You’ll have a better handle on your monthly cash flow, which can lead to you stop relying on credit cards.
 You might even be inspired to cut your monthly expenses and pay off debt faster.
 And Chronicle is totally painless to set up.

 How Chronicle works